MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

     - To restore the original distributions, choose Default.

     If you are using landed costs, the distributions are calculated for a landed cost but won't be displayed in the Purchasing Invoice Distribution Entry window.
 To view landed cost distributions, print the Purchasing Invoice Edit List.

     See *Distributing transaction amounts for invoice receipts* for more information.

 13. Save or post the transaction.
 If you post, the invoiced quantities for each item on the receipt must be fully matched to shipment quantities.

 One or more posting journals and distribution breakdown registers may be printed, depending on the options selected in the Posting Setup window.
 If you've saved the transaction to a batch, you can print an edit list.

-### Using the Select Purchase Order Items window
+### Use the Select Purchase Order Items window

 Use the Select Purchase Order Items window to invoice line items that have been received from multiple purchase orders.
 In the Select Purchase Order Items window, the tree view and the Sort By option control the information that is displayed.
 When you change the focus in the tree view, or when you choose a different sorting option, the information in the window is refreshed.